ccnmtl/compiled3/content/articles/cloning-arbitrary-django-objects.md

 Python includes a [copy](https://docs.python.org/3.6/library/copy.html) library that can be used to copy Python objects.
-But Django model instances have even more to them than a Python object, because they represent what's saved in a database.
+But Django model instances have even more to them than a Python object, because they represent what’s saved in a database.

-The recommended way to copy Django model instances is to use copy(), then set the instance's primary key to None, and save it.
-To clone a Graph instance, it's pretty simple:
+The recommended way to copy Django model instances is to use `copy()`, then set the instance’s primary key to `None`, and save it.
+To clone a Graph instance, it’s pretty simple:

 ```
 class Graph(models.Model):